 HB 1110 Increasing middle housing in areas traditionally dedicated to single-family detached housing.
 This bill passed the House as a second substitute with a vote of 75-21 on March 6.
 It passed the Senate on April 11 with amendments on a vote of 35 to 14.
-The House and Senate will need to reconcile the two versions of the bill before the session ends next week.
+The House concurred with Senate amendments on April 18, and the bill has been sent to the Governor for signature.

 HB 1181 Improving the state's response to climate change by updating the state's planning framework.
 This bill passed out of the House on March 3 with a vote of 57-41.
 It passed the Senate with amendments on a vote of 29-20.
 On April 13, the House concurred with Senate amendments on a vote of 55 to 41, and the Speaker of the House signed the bill on April 14.
-Once the President of the Senate also signs it, it will be on its way to the Governor's office for signature.
+It was signed by the President of the Senate on April 17 and has been sent to the Governor for signature.